 l) In the competition-free access mode, the CAP-D needs to assign the STAID to the user in advance, and informs the STA in the handover command of the temporary STAID and other information allocated by the CAP-D; the STA completes the synchronization and obtains the control signaling of the new base station with the minimum delay so as to achieve seamless frame handover.

-m) The CAP-D sends a route update message to the core network device MME/SCG to recover the downlink service transmission.
+m) The CAP-D sends a path update message to the core network device MME/SCG to recover the downlink service transmission.

-n) So far, the STA completes the uplink and downlink service handover through the CAP-D, and notifies the CAP-S to release the resources.
+n) So far, the STA completes the uplink and downlink service handover through the CAP-D, and the CAP-S releases the resources.

+The handover process in CA mode follows the above procedure.
+More CA realted details is stated in section section 1.6.15.2.

-Figure 64
+Figure 63

 Example of air interface handover process triggered by STA